NguyenLoi851/CrowdFunding/README.md

 - Add time limited for requests done- Change size of front-end
-- Withdraw function in contract
-- Transfer in contribute function
-- Transfer in approveRequest function
+- Withdraw function in contract done- Transfer in contribute function done- Transfer in finalizeRequest function
-- Transfer when contribute